Discover the Ancient Wonders of the Jaffa Gate, Jerusalem

 The design of the gate is L-shaped to force anyone who entered to make a right-angle turn, thus slowing down potential invaders.

-In 1898, German Emperor Wilhelm II and his wife, Augusta Victoria, visited Jerusalem.
-The Ottoman authorities, wanting to honor him, broke down part of the wall next to Jaffa Gate to allow the Kaiser’s carriage to pass through more easily.
+In 1898, a significant alteration was made to accommodate the visit of German Emperor Wilhelm II.
+A breach was created adjacent to the original gate, allowing the emperor’s carriage to enter the city without navigating the narrow, L-shaped passage designed for defense.
+This modification not only facilitated the emperor’s entry but also marked the beginning of modern vehicular access to the Old City.
 This alteration still exists as an open plaza next to the gate.
 Ten years later, in 1908, an ornate clock tower (one of six clock towers in Israel and one hundred though out the Ottoman Empire) was built above the gate to celebrate the 25th year of Sultan Abdul Hamid II’s rule.
-This clock tower was later removed by the British Governor Sir Ronald Stores in 1922.

 destination 1